winne27/fhem.js/README.md

 into directory /usr/lib/node_modules/fhem.js.

-Have a look to params.js of this package.
+Have a look to params.js (there is a symlink in /etc/fhem.js/) of this package.
 Adjust telnet port of fhem if neccessary.
 Optionally set a connection password or set SSL for connections can be done there.

 Now starting the server with

-   /usr/local/bin/fhem.js
+   /usr/bin/fhem.js

-or when /usr/local/bin is in your path simply by
+or when /usr/bin is in your path simply by

    fhem.js

-# Start as service
+# Autostart as service

-Copy /usr/lib/node_modules/fhem.js/etc/init.d to /etc/init.d
+If this package is installed on a system with /etc/init.d for starting init processes in this directory a file named fhem.js is found after installation.

+Check this file for some parameters in case you don't like the defaults.

+Activate autostart by

+   sudo update-rc.d fhem.js enable

 # Operation breakdown